-In the context of Bauer's theory, diminution of the size of a living system is the loss of "m" (mass of living matter), and rejuvenation is equivalent to increase in the value of μ (the potential of the residual mass).
-The process occurring during fasting follows a dynamical path different from the one followed in assimilation-dissimilation dynamics, since this new process is equivalent organism.
+In the context of Bauer's theory, diminution of the size of a living system is the loss of "m" (mass of living matter), and rejuvenation is equivalent to increase in the value of $\mu$ (the potential of the residual mass).
+The process occurring during fasting follows a dynamical path different from the one followed in assimilation-dissimilation dynamics, since this new process is equivalent dissimilation dominates over assimilation; the to restoring the initial energy stock of the living organism.
 Bauer defined this alternative physiological process as the "Basic Process" because it underlies all forms of reproduction of living systems - the basis of the maintenance of life under a variety of external conditions.
 Thus, it corresponds to the increase in the potential of one part of a living system at the expense of energy taken from another part.
 The entity losing the non-equilibrium state "dies," while the excitation to a higher level of the entity conserving the non-equilibrium state increases.

 During fasting a particular form of the Basic Process takes place - "self-digestion" or autophagy.
-Increasing the μ of a living system allows the process of normal metabolism to be restored, in the course of which "m" can once again increase due to metabolism at the expense of diminution of μ when F of a living system also increases.
+Increasing the $\mu$ of a living system allows the process of normal metabolism to be restored, in the course of which "m" can once again increase due to metabolism at the expense of diminution of $\mu$ when F of a living system also increases.
 Multiple events of switching on the Basic Process after Fmax is reached followed with the recommencement of metabolism allows the continuous existence of a living system in a quasi-steady state exhibiting oscillatory patterns, slowing in such way the tendency of the whole system toward equilibrium.